nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 - Button is disabled during deletion to prevent double-clicks
 - Hides automatically after all tasks are deleted

+**Error Handling**:
+- If delete all operation fails, error message is displayed above the task list
+- Tasks remain visible so users can see their data is still present
+- Users can retry the operation or delete tasks individually
+- Error provides context about what went wrong (e.g., "HTTP error! status: 500")

 **Safety Features**:
 - Confirmation dialog with clear warning message
 - Describes action as irreversible